Nathan Healy

 Frequently Asked Questions

-Yes, solar panels typically increase home value in Worcester.
-Research from Zillow shows homes with solar panels sell for approximately 4.1% more than comparable homes without solar.
+Yes, solar panels can increase your home’s value in Worcester.
+According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without them.
+On a $400,000 Worcester home, that’s roughly $16,400 in added value.